NuGet/NuGet.Client/docs/nuget-sdk.md

 ### Shipping NuGet

 When NuGet ships a GA release, packages without pre-release versions are published to nuget.org.
 At this time all APIs listed in any `PublicAPI.Unshipped.txt` should be moved to `PublicAPI.Shipped.txt`.
-This must be done on the dev branch, but ideally will also be cherry-picked onto the release branch, just in case that branch needs to be serviced in the future.
-Moving APIs from `PublicAPI.Unshipped.txt` to `PublicAPI.Shipped.txt` can be done using [`tools-local\ship-public-apis\`](../tools-local/ship-public-apis/).
+This must be done on the release-#.#.x branch, then should be cherry-picked onto the dev branch.
+Moving APIs from `PublicAPI.Unshipped.txt` to `PublicAPI.Shipped.txt` should be done using [`tools-local\ship-public-apis\`](../tools-local/ship-public-apis/) -- from root of enlistment, you can run: "dotnet run --project tools-local\ship-public-apis\ship-public-apis.csproj".